bodrovis/faraday-gzip/README.md

 ![CI](https://github.com/bodrovis/faraday-gzip/actions/workflows/ci.yaml/badge.svg)
 [![Gem](https://img.shields.io/gem/v/faraday-gzip.svg?style=flat-square)](https://rubygems.org/gems/faraday-gzip)

-The `Gzip` middleware adds the necessary `Accept-Encoding` headers and automatically decompresses the response.
+The `Gzip` middleware for Faraday 1 and 2 adds the necessary `Accept-Encoding` headers and automatically decompresses the response.
 If the "Accept-Encoding" header wasn't set in the request, this sets it to "gzip,deflate" and appropriately handles the compressed response from the server.
 This resembles what Ruby does internally in Net::HTTP#get.
 If [Brotli](https://github.com/miyucy/brotli) is added to the Gemfile, it will also add "br" to the header.

+## Prerequisites

+This gem is tested with Ruby 2.6+ and JRuby 9.3+.
+Faraday 1 and 2 is supported.

 ## Installation